manestay/EcXTra/README.md

-# Multilingual Bidirectional Unsupervised Translation
+# EcXTra: Multilingual Bidirectional Unsupervised Translation

 This repository is associated with the paper ["Multilingual Bidirectional Unsupervised Translation Through Multilingual Finetuning and Back-Translation"](https://arxiv.org/abs/2209.02821), published in LoResMT 2023 @ EACL.